Acorns Robo Advisor Review & Performance August 2021

 With over four million users, Acorns is the preeminent micro-investing platform that combines saving and investing in one user-friendly application.
 As opposed to the traditional financial advice industry, Acorns is designed for customers that are just beginning their financial lives.

 The app’s rise to popularity was in part due to its pioneering of the round-up feature, by which users round-up their expenses to the nearest dollar and transfer the proceeds to an investment account.

 Leveraging fractional share trading technology allows even the smallest investors to have a diversified basket of low-cost ETFs at any account size.
-Acorns also implements a smart-dividend reinvestment strategy by using fractional shares to automatically invest dividends into any part of its portfolio with precision.
-This allows Acorns to keep investors’ assets in line with their goals and risk tolerance while minimizing trades from rebalancing.
+Acorns will also implement a smart-dividend reinvestment strategy by using fractional shares to automatically invest dividends into any part of its portfolio with precision.

 - Round-ups make it easy to contribute to an investment account

 - Found Money can make everyday purchases fuel the investment portfolio